Tanvir-Chowdhury/NSU-Class-Schedule-Management-System/README.md

         - **RAG Pipeline:**
             - **Trigger:** Updates are triggered automatically on CRUD operations.
             - **Execution:** Runs asynchronously as a FastAPI Background Task to prevent blocking.
-            - **Data Format:** Converts entity objects (Rooms, Teachers, etc.) into structured JSON strings before embedding.
+            - **Data Format:** Converts entity objects (Rooms, Teachers, etc.) into structured JSON strings with rich natural language descriptions before embedding.
             - **Process:** Generates embeddings using Mistral and upserts to Pinecone with rich metadata.
     - **AI Chat:**
         - `POST /chat/message`: Send a message to the AI Assistant.